Work, Class, and Social Democracy in the Global Age of August Bebel (1840-1913)

 Call for Papers

-The 1960s and 1970s were the heyday of labor history, and not only for historians of Germany.
-There was a marked turning-away from both labor history and workers' history after 1980, due in part to new interest in the German and European bourgeoisies, in part to the "cultural turn" and other scholarly trends.
+The 1960s and 1970s were the heyday of labour history, and not only for historians of Germany.
+There was a marked turning-away from both labour history and workers' history after 1980, due in part to new interest in the German and European bourgeoisies, in part to the "cultural turn" and other scholarly trends.
 Then came the collapse of the Soviet Union after 1991 and the decline of Marxist historiographies.
 In 2010, a forum of scholars acknowledged that "class," as an analytical category, had largely lost its appeal.
-But now, more than ten years later, scholars have recently been telling us that histories of work, labor movements, and capitalism are all back in vongue.
+But now we are more than ten years further on, and scholars have recently been telling us that histories of work, of labour movements, and of capitalism are all back "in."
 Are they really?

 Certainly, the COVID-19 pandemic has reminded us that work and the concept of work are central to our existence and self-worth.
 And scholarship has not stood still since 1980.
 Histories of work have embraced the history of capitalism, class, race, ethnicity, religion, language, migration, and locality; of gender construction, the body, and emotions; of education, life-cycles, and generations.
 The study of labour movements has also revealed important connections between cultures of commemoration, memory studies, and the role of "citizen workers" in civil society.
-The time seems ripe for again taking stock of these interrelated themes, bringing history into conversation with other disciplines.
+The time seems ripe for another stocktaking on these interrelated themes, bringing history into conversation with other disciplines.

-While the focus of this conference falls on the pre-1914 period and on Central Europe, the conveners invite contributions that consider transnational or global comparisons and suggest how historians of nineteenth-century social movements can speak to those studying or participating in more modern ones.
-The conveners invite submissions from researchers interested in the following topics and questions:
+While the focus of this conference falls on the pre-1914 period and on Central Europe, the convenors invite contributions that consider transnational or global comparisons and suggest how historians of nineteenth-century social movements can speak to those studying or participating in more modern ones.
+The convenors invite submissions from researchers interested in the following topics and questions: